OviyaSelvakumar/project2_cs4348/src/main/java/project2_cs4348/devlog.md

 ---------------------------------------------------------------------------
 April 2, 2025 - 1:28 PM

 I worked a little bit into the night but made little progress.
-Today, however, I was able to get the sychronization and notification between the teller and customer working.
+Today, however, I was able to get the synchronization and notification between the teller and customer working.
 I was previously having some trouble with communication between the teller and customer, specifically ordering the behavior as needed.
 However, I think it now works!

-The code, as of right now, works for basic communication and a few needed behaviors bwetween one teller and customer.
+The code, as of right now, works for basic communication and a few needed behaviors between one teller and customer.
 For the rest, I will first work on completing the fully needed functionalities for one teller and customer.
-This will include more semapohres as well to ensure the manager, safe, and door work as needed.
+This will include more semaphores as well to ensure the manager, safe, and door work as needed.
 ---------------------------------------------------------------------------
 April 2, 2025 - 11:08 PM